ex0dus-0x/ward/README.md

 ## Disclaimer

-* Most stuff you try to protect will probably break
+* Most stuff you try to protect will probably break.
-* Probably not the most resilient mitigation against adversarials.
+* Probably not the most resilient mitigation against strong adversarials.
+* Advanced EDR heuristics may pick up protected executables as packed malware.